joysfera/arduino-tasker/README.md

 started (in what time since now) and how many times they should be invoked (only once, X times or forever).

-The "co-operation" is best achieved by creating small, short running tasks.
+The "co-operation" is best achieved by creating small, short running tasks (functions).
-Basically wherever you'd need to include the infamous <code>delay()</code> call in your Arduino program that's the place where you actually want to break the code flow, split the source code into separate functions and let Tasker run them as separate tasks.
+Basically wherever you'd need to include the infamous `delay()` call in your Arduino program that's the place where you actually want to break the code flow, split the source code into separate functions and let Tasker run them as separate tasks.